enhance-dev/enhance.dev/app/docs/md/routing/api-routes/tutorial.md

 ---
-title: "Tutorial: incrementing a counter"
+title: "Tutorial: Incrementing a Counter"
 ---

 To demonstrate building out dynamic API routes and then progressively enhancing them we'll build an incrementing counter.
 First rough in the HTML.